Are you looking for a safe and effective first trimester workout?

 - Repeat this cycle as many times as possible in 10 minutes.

-If you don’t like running, you can switch this with a brisk hill walk on an incline.
+If you don’t like running, you can switch the above workout with brisk walking on a treadmill.

 So why would you want to exercise in the first trimester?

-The American College of OBGYN (ACOG) Released a committee opinion in 2020 reviewing the literature on exercise in pregnancy.
-Data shows that exercise can
+The American College of Obstetricians and Gynecologists (ACOG) released a committee opinion in 2020 reviewing the literature on exercise in pregnancy.

-That doesn’t even include the other benefits of exercise which include
+That doesn’t even include the other health benefits exercise has to offer.

 Does exercise cause miscarriage in early pregnancy?